IntelLabs/Open-Omics-Acceleration-Framework/applications/ProteinMPNN/README.md

 ## OpenOmics ProteinMPNN
 ProteinMPNN is a widely used deep learning-based method for protein sequence design.
 It generates the amino acid sequences given protein structure backbone, enable design of de novo proteins and optimizations of existing ones.
 Here, we present OpenOmics ProteinMPNN, a highly optimized version for modern CPUs with exact same functionality and accuracy as the original ProteinMPNN.
-Across benchmark datasets ProteinMPNN is xx - yy faster than the original one.

-### New features
-- Supports bfloat16 precision for faster computation, using ```--precision <float32/bfloat16>```
+OpenOmics ProteinMPNN also supports lower precision (bfloat16) computations.

 ## Using Docker
 ### Build